 CONFIRLOGIC MODULE

-This Annex to Electronic Service Agreement for ConfirmLogic (this "Annex") is and shall be deemed to be an attachment to the Electronic Services Agreement (the "ESA") between CommodityLogic and Counterparty through which access to the Website has been granted.
-The terms and conditions of this Annex are in addition to, but not in replacement of, the terms and conditions of the ESA and Password Application previously agreed to by Counterparty, which terms and conditions are as follows:
+This Annex to Electronic Service Agreement for ConfirmLogic (this "Annex") is and shall be deemed to be an attachment to the Electronic Services Agreement (the "ESA") between CommodityLogic and User through which access to and use of the Website has been granted.
+The terms and conditions of this Annex are in addition to, but not in replacement of, the terms and conditions of the ESA and Password Application previously agreed to by User, which terms and conditions are as follows:

 1. GENERAL.